Skip to main content

 Related topics

-Depending on what you are disputing, your case will follow one of two paths:
+Depending on what you are disputing, the case usually falls into one of two broad streams:

 • Merit Review: For factual or administrative issues like earnings (PAWE), insurer delay, internal review failures, or benefit suspensions.
 Read Merit Review vs Medical Assessment.